stanams/CodeHunt/README.md

 **Objective:** Ability to vote up for a product and get a list of ranked product from the most upvoted to the least ones

-- Votes belongs user and product has many votes.
-Product list is ranked by votes
+- Votes belongs to user and a Product has many votes:
-- [ ] create `Vote` model and associations
+- [ ] create `Vote` model (require sign in)
 - Build out API, Flux loop, and component for:
   - [ ] Vote CRUD
   - [ ] Products are ranked by Votes on index (DESC order)
   - [ ] Votes can be viewed on user profile
-- [ ] Start setting up the router
+- [ ] Make the ranked list the default list
-- [ ] Style & utilize the new components: vote button, voters picture on `ProductItemList`, display votes data on products page
+- [ ] Style & utilize the new components: vote button, voters picture on `ProductItemList`, display votes data on products page/modal

 ### Phase 4: Profile (1.5 days)